|

 Easy Mary Berrys Eve’s Pudding – Baked Apples Recipe

-This baked apple Eve’s pudding recipe is perfect!
-It is simple to follow and only requires a few ingredients.
+This baked apple Mary Berrys Eve’s pudding recipe is perfect way to use up excess apples!
+It is simple to follow and only requires a few ingredients to make this scrumptious apple sponge pudding.
 Best of all, it tastes delicious!
 So grab your aprons, and let’s get cooking!

 eves pudding with cream mary berry recipe